hazelcast/hazelcast-cpp-client/README.md

 #### 7.7.1.4.
 Querying with JSON Strings

 You can query JSON strings stored inside your Hazelcast clusters.
-To query a JSON string, you first need to create a `HazelcastJsonValue` from the JSON string using the `HazelcastJsonValue(const std::string &)` constructor(or one of the other constructors).
+To query the JSON string, you first need to create a `HazelcastJsonValue` from the JSON string using the `HazelcastJsonValue(const std::string &)` constructor (or one of the other constructors).
 You can use ``HazelcastJsonValue``s both as keys and values in the distributed data structures.
 Then, it is possible to query these objects using the Hazelcast query methods explained in this section.

 ```C++